You are first eligible for Medicare when you turn age 65. You can sign up during a 7-month period that:

 Late Enrollment Penalties

 It is important to take the action as explained above, depending on your situation.
-If you do not sign up for Medicare within the specified time allowed, you should you could be faced with late enrollment penalties (which will stay with you for your lifetime).
+If you do not sign up for Medicare within the specified time allowed, you could be faced with late enrollment penalties (which will stay with you for your lifetime).
 Additionally, you may be limited to when you can get Medicare.

 Further, there is a late enrollment penalty assessed any time there is a lapse of 63 or more days when you do not have a Part D Prescription Drug Plan or other creditable drug coverage.